blackboldse/javascript-oop-tut/README.md

 ### Introduction

-In this tutorial we will explore the funcamentals for Object Oriented Programming (OOP) in Javascript in a practical way with examples.
+In this tutorial we will explore the funcamentals for <strong>Object Oriented Programming<strong> (OOP) in Javascript in a practical way with examples.

 Table of contents